premAI-io/dev-portal/blog/2023-07-31-quarterly-earnings-chatbot/index.md

 ## Using AI to process financial data

-There is an open-source AI model called Whisper Tiny that can take audio and convert it into text in a matter of seconds.
-This model is small enough to run on your CPU, yet it has the speed and accuracy to process even the largest of audio files.
+The open-source AI model [Whisper Tiny](https://doi.org/10.48550/arXiv.2212.04356) can convert audio into text.
+This model is small enough to run on your CPU and can process hours of audio quickly (in seconds) and accurately.

 Going back to the earnings call, we can use Whisper Tiny to convert the audio into text which we can process later on.
 We can then build a chatbot to "chat" with the text related to a company's finances.